Doctor of Science

+Aquatint of a Doctor in divinity at the University of Oxford, shown wearing convocation dress.

-A Doctor of Science (Scientiae Doctor; most commonly abbreviated DSc or ScD) is a science doctorate awarded in a number of countries throughout the world.
-A Doctor of Science (DSc) degree signifies advanced expertise and significant contributions to a scientific or technical field.
-It is often seen as a more practice-oriented counterpart to the PhD, emphasizing applied research, innovation, and practical impact.
-In some countries, like the UK, Australia and New Zealand, the DSc is a higher doctorate, awarded for exceptional achievements and lifetime scholarly contributions.
+A Doctor of Science (Scientiae Doctor; most commonly abbreviated DSc or ScD) is a higher science doctorate awarded in a number of countries throughout the world.
+A Doctor of Science (DSc) degree signifies advanced expertise and significant contributions to a scientific or technical field and is often seen as a more practice-oriented counterpart to the PhD, emphasizing applied research, innovation, and practical impact.
+In some countries, like the UK, Australia, India and New Zealand, the DSc is a superior higher doctorate, awarded for exceptional achievements through community work or lifetime scholarly contributions as an ultimate terminal degree of the highest order.

 Africa

 Algeria and Morocco

 In Algeria, Morocco, Libya and Tunisia, all universities accredited by the state award a "Doctorate" in all fields of science and humanities, equivalent to a PhD in the United Kingdom or United States.

 Some universities in these four North African countries award a "Doctorate of the State" in some fields of study and science.
 A "Doctorate of the State" is slightly higher in esteem than a regular doctorate, and is awarded after performing additional in-depth post-doctorate research or achievement.